-Test Deliverables are the test artifacts that are given to the stakeholders or the end-users of a software project during the SDLC (Software Development Life Cycle) as part of the testing.
-There are many types of test deliverables in Agile Testing like story cards, user stories, user documentation, acceptance criteria documents and test plans, etc.
+Test Deliverables are the test artifacts given to the stakeholders or the end-users of a software project during the SDLC (Software Development Life Cycle) as part of the testing.
+Agile Testing has many test deliverables, like story cards, user stories, user documentation, acceptance criteria documents, test plans, etc.

 The main aim of delivering these artifacts is to share the details with all stakeholders or users so that they can check whether or not it meets their requirements.